Skip to content

 Evaluating Options Beyond Native Plants

-Another perspective on plant selection arises if neighbors prefer the routine of mowing parkways and aren't fond of garden aesthetics.
-In those cases, considering native and/or low-mow grasses that neighbors can easily maintain ensures decreased city crew time and better aligns with expectations, potentially avoiding replanting if traditional rain garden plants are mowed over.
+Another perspective on plant selection arises if neighbors prefer the routine of mowing parkways and prefer something other than garden aesthetics.
+In those cases, considering native plants that neighbors can easily maintain decreases city crew time and better aligns with expectations, potentially avoiding replanting if traditional rain garden plants are mowed over.

 Finally, besides making sure the plants are salt tolerant, you will want to make sure they’ll be resistant to predicted future changes in temperature.